infiniteopt/InfiniteOpt.jl/docs/src/guide/variable.md

 variable in the array.
 In this case, we used `i` to assign different initial guess values for each variable via the `start` keyword argument.

+Moreover, for infinite variables a function can be given to determine the start values over a range of support points (e.g., a guess trajectory).
+This is discussed further below in the Macro Definition section.

 ### Point Variables
 Now let's add some point variables.
 These allow us to consider an infinite variable evaluated at a certain infinite parameter point.
 For example, let's